azaky/simple-irc-grpc/README.md

 ### Protobuf Setup

-**You have to use the pre-release v3.0.0-alpha-3.1 in order to use Grpc along with Protobuf.** To verify it, make sure that the output of `protoc --version` is showing `libprotoc 3.0.0` after you install the protobuf.
+**You have to use the pre-release v3.0.0 (any of them, but the latest is recommended) in order to use Grpc along with Protobuf.** To verify it, make sure that the output of `protoc --version` is showing `libprotoc 3.0.0` after you install the protobuf.

 #### Windows Users

 Good news for Windows users, there is already a binary release for Windows.
 You can find it in [https://github.com/google/protobuf/releases](https://github.com/google/protobuf/releases).
-Remember to grab the v3.0.0-alpha-3.1.
+Remember to grab the v3.0.0 (mine was v3.0.0-beta-1).

 #### Linux Users